lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 title: Build a Simple Blog with Angular and Scully
 description: This tutorial will show you how to build a simple Angular blog with Scully.
 published: true
+datePublished: July 15th, 2024
 ---

 # Build a Simple Blog with Angular and Scully

+Date Published: July 15th, 2024

 ## Angular

+### New App + Boiler Plate

-To create the boiler plate code for your app run this Angular command:
+To create the boiler plate code for your app, run this Angular command:

 `ng new wt-blog --routing --style=scss`

 This will create a new directory titled 'wt-blog' (you can name this whatever you want, but be sure to use your updated 'title' throughout this tutorial).
 The --routing flag includes routing and the --style flag sets it to scss.

+### Integrated Development Environment (IDE)

-You can now view and interact with the newly created Angular app through your choice of IDE (I use Visual Studio Code).
-Once opened in VSCode you can use the in-editor terminal to run commands via Terminal > New Terminal
+You can now view and interact with the newly created Angular app through your choice of IDE (I use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>).
+Once opened in VSCode, you can use the in-editor terminal to run commands via Terminal > New Terminal

+### Bootstrap

 From the new terminal (if running Windows, use PowerShell for your terminal) run this command: